 The train board had our train as Train 9001 to Hyannis.
 We waited for a track number then walked out to the train.

-We had one of the new MTBA engines, HSP-46 2038 built by MPI in 2014, on the train for the trip to Hyannis and back.
+We had one of the new MTBA engines, HSP-46 2038 built by MPI in 2014, for the trip to Hyannis and back.

 The cafe car has the CapeFlyer markers on it.

-We took a right seat in the second coach from the front with 2-2 seating in it.
-The train left Boston on time and soon we were making our first trip to Hyannis.
+We chose a seat on the right in the second coach from the front with 2-2 seating and departed Boston on time.

 The skyline of downtown Boston.